Narcissists have no limits–moral, ethical, legal—They are indecent

 time came father and mother divorced.
 Dad soon began dating, often

-seeing a couple of women in one evening.
+seeing a couple of women in one evening, meeting them from sites like doublelist.
 Alice (let’s call her) was

 shocked by her dad’s behavior.
 He was acting like a teenager.
 In walks